 At a minimum, the opportunity should be open for three weeks.
 If the requirements are complex, or it is likely that interested businesses may need to form partnerships / consortia with other businesses in order to fulfil the requirements, then sufficient time will need to be provided to enable this process to occur and the submission to be prepared.

 Where a procurement is covered by a Free Trade Agreement, set time limits apply.
-Reference should be had to the Free Trade Agreements Guideline for further information.
+Reference should be had to the International Procurement Obligations publication for further information.

 What if the RFT needs to be changed?